 Join Prince George SAR

-Ground Search and Rescue (GSAR) training happens on Wednesdays beginning in September, running through to May including one weekend day every month or two.
+Ground Search and Rescue (GSAR) training happens on Wednesdays beginning in September, running through to the early Spring, including one weekend every month, on average.

 GSAR training is developed and coordinated by the Emergency Management Division of the Justice Institute of British Columbia (JIBC).
 The training is standardized province-wide.
 This means that the training a volunteer receives in one community can be transferred to another.
 The basis for all SAR training is the GSAR course.
 This course is a minimum of 75 hours, but most communities (including Prince George) have expanded the course to about 100 hours.
 This ensures that the extensive material is adequately covered, that the students have the necessary practical experience, and that regionally significant issues such as avalanche rescue are included.